-Learning Collaboratives are intensive training programs led by national trainers who have been endorsed by the evidence based treatment (EBT) model developers.
-Participating teams receive training and individual and group consultation as they provide the model.
+These intensive training programs are led by national trainers who have been endorsed by the model developers.
+Participating teams receive training and individualized coaching as they provide the model.

 - The Collaborative includes in-person and virtual training sessions plus individualized consultation by phone or video conference.
 Training focuses on attaining clinical competency, model fidelity, improved outcomes, and implementation success.
 Participants receive contact hours through AHEC upon successful completion of all learning sessions.

 - Clinicians provide the model guided by the developer-endorsed materials.
 They have multiple opportunities to practice skills and to receive detailed fidelity monitoring and feedback.